currentxchange/purple-explainer/Everstones.md

 # Daily Rewards

 You'll get sent BLUX daily!
 No claims.
-When you reveive your BLUX, check the Memo to learn how much BLUX is staked.
+When you receive your BLUX, check the Memo to learn how much BLUX is staked.

 <p align="center">
   <img width="auto" height="auto" src="Images/Everpay-Memo.png">